 For updated information about Australia’s travel requirements, please visit the Department of Home Affairs website.

-Yes, you can start your studies online.
+Yes, if you start in T1 2023 you can start your studies online.
 In most cases, you will find your compulsory core courses online, and you will have a choice of elective courses.

 Some courses require specialist equipment or meeting standards for external accreditation and must be studied in person.
-If your program includes these courses, your graduation may be delayed.
+If your program includes these courses, we may not be able to deliver them online.

 Yes.
 We encourage you to apply for your student visa as soon as possible to ensure you are ready when it’s time to travel.
 Plus, with a valid visa, your time spent studying with us from home will count toward your eligibility for the post-study working visa (485 Temporary Graduate visa).